clsty/dots-hyprarch/README.md

 And follow the instructions of the script `setup.sh`.

 > [!WARNING]
 > Uninstallation script is NOT provided.
-See FAQ.
+See FAQ-Whys.

 ## Launch
 Basically, login to tty and launch the wrapper script `~/.local/bin/wrp-hyprland`.